aegirops/docker-aws-cli/README.md

 This image is based on debian buster slim and contains:

-- Python 3.7
+- Python 3.9
-- Pip3 18.1
+- Pip3 20.3
-- Aws cli
+- Aws cli 1.27
-- s3cmd
+- s3cmd 2.3
-- Kubectl
+- Kubectl 1.25
 - Curl
 - Git
-- Docker cli
+- Docker cli 20.10
-- Jq
+- Jq 1.6
-- YTT v0.44.0 (Yaml templating tool https://get-ytt.io)
+- YTT v0.44.0 (Yaml templating tool https://github.com/vmware-tanzu/carvel-ytt)

-This image is intended to be used in a kubernetes/aws CI/CD environment.
+This image is intended to be used in an AWS, Kubernetes CI/CD environment.

 ## Flavors